Dallas–Fort Worth metroplex: Climate

 Dallas–Fort Worth has a humid subtropical climate (Köppen climate classification: Cfa).

 It is also continental, characterized by a relatively wide annual temperature range for the latitude.
 The Dallas–Fort Worth metroplex is located at the lower end of Tornado Alley, and can experience extreme weather.

 In the Metroplex, summers are very hot and humid, although low humidity characteristics of desert locations can appear at any time of the year.
-July and August are typically the hottest months, with an average high of 96.0 °F and an average low of 76.7 °F. Heat indices regularly surpass 105 °F at the height of summer.
+July and August are typically the hottest months, with an average high of 96.0 °F and an average low of 76.7 °F. Heat indexes regularly surpass 105 °F at the height of summer.
 The all-time record high is 113 °F, set on June 26 and 27, 1980 during the Heat Wave of 1980 at nearby Dallas/Fort Worth International Airport.

 Winters in the area are cool to mild, with occasional cold spells.
 The average date of first frost is November 12, and the average date of last frost is March 12.
 January is typically the coldest month, with an average daytime high of 56.8 °F and an average nighttime low of 37.3 °F. The normal daily average temperature in January is 47.0 °F but sharp swings in temperature can occur, as strong cold fronts known as "Blue Northers" pass through the Metroplex, forcing daytime highs below the 50 °F mark for several days at a time and often between days with high temperatures above 80 °F. Snow accumulation is seen in the city in about 70% of winter seasons, and snowfall generally occurs 1–2 days out of the year for a seasonal average of 1.5 in.
 Some areas in the region, however, receive more than that, while other areas receive negligible snowfall or none at all.
 The all-time record low temperature within the city is -3 °F, set on January 18, 1930, however the temperature at Dallas/Fort Worth International Airport reached -2 °F on February 16, 2021, during Winter Storm Uri.

 Principal communities

-The following are cities and towns categorized based on the latest population estimates from the North Central Texas Council of Governments (as of January 1, 2018).
+The following are cities and towns categorized based on the latest population estimates from the North Central Texas Council of Governments (as of July 1, 2022).
 No population estimates are released for census-designated places (CDPs), which are marked with an asterisk (*).
-These places are categorized based on their 2010 census population.
+These places are categorized based on their 2020 census population.